 I'm a member of Cambridge Writers and a rare male member of the Romantic Novelists’ Association.
 Readers tell me that my male perspective on relationships provides a refreshingly original viewpoint.

 I have opted to be an independent author having in the past been published by Lume Books and Headline Accent.

 Ahead of writing full time, I led a national educational charity, publishing in a range of newspapers and magazines, and I am the co-author of a major work on educating able post-16 students.
 Although I enjoy covering educational issues, writing fiction has always been my passion.

-I live in Cambridge, England.
-I enjoy playing tennis, watching films, especially film noir, supporting my partner's mosaic and glass art business - and I have a minor addiction to dried mango slices.
+In addition to writing and reading, I enjoy playing tennis, watching films, especially film noir, supporting my partner's glass art business - and I have a minor addiction to dried mango slices.

 I live in Cambridge, UK.